Steeplechaser Mason Ferlic shoots for the stars on the track and in his field as aerospace engineer

 For now, that plan remains a galaxy away.

-Ferlic's focus is on the track at the U.S. Olympic Trials as he tries to earn a spot for the Paris Games.
-Down the road, it's making the switch to the marathon.
+Ferlic’s focus was on the track Friday night at the U.S. Olympic Trials, but a tweaked hamstring kept him out of his first-round heat in the steeplechase and making his second straight Summer Games.

-Awaiting him Friday night in the first round of the steeplechase are 28 unforgiving jumps over four fixed barriers and seven leaps over a water pit in the 3,000-meter race.
+Tumbles, plunges and injuries happen, especially in the 3,000-meter race that includes 28 unforgiving jumps over four fixed barriers and seven leaps over a water pit.

-Tumbles — and plunges — happen.
-But each time he's picked himself up and only gotten better.
+Each time he’s fallen, though, he’s picked himself up and only gotten better.
+That’s why he’s already setting his sights on the world championships next season.

 For the longest time, Ferlic had a newspaper photo pinned to the bulletin board in his room.
 It was a picture from the 2015 NCAA championships, when Ferlic mistimed his leap over the water jump and splashed head-first into the pool.